fuzzygroup/blog/_posts/2016-09-08-small-world-code-tree-vs-zenhub.md

 ---
 layout: post
-title: Small World - Code Tree vs ZenHub
+title: Small World - Code Tree vs ZenHub for Github
-category: software engineering
+category: software_engineering
 tags: ["software engineering"]
 ---
 Note: I started this on the trip down to ElixirCon but failed to finish it then so its about a week out of date but still relevant.